-Qualifications: BCom, FAICD
+Qualifications: B Com, FAICD

 Experience and expertise: Garry Lemair is an experienced executive with a strong track record in leadership, having successfully worked with major global entities in a number of senior positions and directorships in Australia, Asia Pacific, Europe, USA and Africa.
 Garry has held senior roles with Citibank, Diners Club International, KFC-PepsiCo, Fluor Daniels and Taubmans/Courtaulds.
 Garry is currently the Chairman of Web Profits a leading online marketing company, Chairman of Telegate a voice over internet protocol ('VOIP') service provider and cloud telecommunication specialists and Chairman of an executive search and recruitment company Grenada International.
-He is also a Non-

-Executive Director of InnovaDerma PLC (a British company).
+Other current directorships: Non-Executive Director of InnovaDerma PLC (EU: MLIDP)

-Other current directorships: None Former directorships (last 3 years): None Special responsibilities: None Interests in shares: None Interests in options: None Interests in rights: None
+Former directorships (last 3 years): None Special responsibilities: None Interests in shares: None